 - Chronic kidney disease

-- Diabetes mellitus (a group of diseases that affects how your body uses glucose (blood sugar).
+- Diabetes mellitus (is a group of diseases that affects how your body uses glucose (blood sugar).

 People who have high blood pressure, diabetes, and heart-related diseases are 10 times more likely to get a covid-19 infection than others.